-This was a very simple fun Easter craft that I did with my kids the other day.
-There is very little needed supply wise, which I’ll be completely honest is my favorite kind.
+This is a very simple fun but Easter craft that I did with my kids the other day.
+There is very little needed, which I’ll be honest is my favorite kind of craft.
 If I have to go buy stuff for a specific craft I probably won’t do it.
-But when everything is already in our house then we’re doing it.
+But when everything is already in our house then we’re doing it, like this Cotton Tail Easter Bunny Craft.

 Cotton Tailed Easter Bunnies